 Detailed Acer Swift 7 Review

-Look, thin design and screen quality are the area where the Acer Swift 7 is doing great while performance and keyboard quality its two biggest flaws.
+Look, thin design and screen quality are the areas where the Acer Swift 7 is doing great while performance and keyboard quality its two biggest flaws.
 As much as I wanted to love this laptop, I must say that I simply like it.

 The screen is too glossy for my taste even if the quality is pretty good and the battery life is only average.
 But what a look!
-I would chose this laptop if I was mostly working in a not too bright environment and I had to carry it around often (if you are often in a plane, definitively consider the Acer Swift 7).
+I would choose this laptop if I was mostly working in a not too bright environment and I had to carry it around often (if you are often in a plane, definitively consider the Acer Swift 7).

 I will repeat it over and over: you will love the look of this laptop.
 I’m usually not a fan of gold designs – I prefer a more conservative look – but in this case Acer hit a home run.
 With is oh-so-thin look and premium gold and black body, it’ll definitively turn heads and screams premium laptop.